solamen2/movie-info/README.md

 In a local dev environment, Vite handles all requests, and proxies the API requests to the ASP.Net Core Kestrel server, which is configured using [vite.config.ts](https://vite.dev/config/server-options#server-proxy).
 Outside of development, the React files are copied to wwwroot (via a custom build step in the MovieInfoBackend.csproj file that runs when doing a "dotnet publish") and are therefore served statically, so in stage and prod ASP.Net Core handles all the requests instead.

 ## Architecture: Environments
 The app has three environments: local (dev), stage, and prod.
-Local is only run on my local machine, and the other two are separate Azure Container Apps with their own SQL Server instances.
+Local is only run on my local machine, and the other two are separate Azure Container Apps with their own Azure SQL Server instances.
+(Stage is also running in fly.io instance, which accesses the same Azure SQL Server instance that the Azure Container App does.)